 "Where there is a safeguarding concern, governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
-Systems should be in place for children to express their views and give feedback.
-Ultimately, all systems and processes should operate with the best interests of the child at their heart" (KCSIE, 2023 S95).
+Systems should be in place, and they should be well promoted, easily understood and easily accessible for children to confidently report, any form of abuse or neglect, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback" (KCSIE, 2024 S95/ S96).